rxuglr/device_xiaomi_mi439/README.md

-# device tree for Xioami SDM439
+# device tree for Redmi 7A

+Don't use this branch, don't ask why I made it, don't try to understand the condition of my pine

 ```
 #